Fred 3: Camp Fred

 Fred 3: Camp Fred is a 2012 American comedy film directed by Jonathan Judge.
 It is the third and final installment in the Fred trilogy, following Fred 2: Night of the Living Fred.
 Released on July 28, 2012, the film stars Lucas Cruikshank, Tom Arnold, Jake Weary, and John Cena.
-Like its predecessors, the film received negative reviews.
+The film received mixed reviews.

 Plot

-Following the last day of school, Fred Figglehorn (Lucas Cruikshank) reveals his hopes to attend a very popular and luxurious summer camp named Camp Superior, but his dreams are dashed when he learns his mother is sending him to Camp Iwannapeepee instead, a camp Fred finds horrible.
-Upon arrival, he meets head counselor Floyd Spunkmeyer (Tom Arnold), and a host of other campers, Magoo (Joey Bragg), Chatter (Matthew Scott Miller), Spoon (Leah Lewis), and Dig (Adrian Kali Turner), and is introduced to Oksana (Madison Riley), a beautiful but incompetent Russian camp nurse.
+Following the last day of school, Fred Figglehorn reveals his hopes to attend a very popular and luxurious summer camp named Camp Superior, but his dreams are dashed when he learns his mother is sending him to Camp Iwannapeepee instead, a camp Fred finds horrible, with the camp bus driver admitting to reckless driving and mispronouncing Fred's full name as "Ted Twinklecorn".
+Upon arrival, he meets head counselor Floyd Spunkmeyer, and a host of other campers, Magoo, Chatter, Spoon and Dig, and is introduced to Oksana, a beautiful but incompetent Russian camp nurse.

-Fred learns that Camp Iwannapeepee and Camp Superior have been competing in summer camp games for sixty-nine years and that Superior has always won.
-Fred tries asking his imaginary father (John Cena) for advice, but tells him that he's on his own before disappearing.
-Fred also thinks he has unearthed a plot to drug the food of the Iwannapeepee campers, in order for a giant rat to eat their brains in a place called "The Rat's Hole".
+Fred learns that Camp Iwannapeepee and Camp Superior have been competing in summer camp games for 69 years and that Superior has always won.
+Fred tries asking his imaginary father for advice, but tells him that he is on his own before disappearing.
+Fred also thinks he has unearthed a plot to drug the food of the Iwannapeepee campers, in order for a giant rat to eat their brains in a place called "The Rat Hole".
 Avoiding the gruel, he instead eats hallucinogenic red berries, and throws up when the others find him.
-Fred learns that Magoo, Chatter, Spoon, and Dig go to "The Rats Den" because it's a hideout they've had since being in camp.
+Fred learns that Magoo, Chatter, Spoon, and Dig go to "The Rat Hole" because it's a hideout they've had since being in camp.
 The "drug" that was put in the gruel was super-vitamins, because the gruel has no nutritional value.
-When he learns that his arch rival Kevin (Jake Weary) is on the team from Superior, Fred becomes determined to defeat the rival camp.
-When the competition begins, Camp Iwannapeepee falls behind in the contests.
+When he learns that his arch rival Kevin is on the team from Superior, Fred becomes determined to defeat the rival camp.
+When the competition begins, Camp Superior dominates the first day, winning every event.